 (Provide a detailed description of proposed project activities, how each activity addresses specific technical, business, or market barriers, and why resolution of these barriers will advance the carbontech market.
+Explain how the proposed research will result in substantial advancement / translational impact of a carbontech technology or overcome research or other barriers that the project goals address.
+Include the hypotheses to be tested (if any) and the integration of experiments with theoretical and computational research efforts.
 Discuss technical and business milestones corresponding with proposed project activities.
-Provide a justification for the self-reported TRL level and describe which, if any, activities result in advancing of project TRL.)
+Describe which, if any, activities result in advancing of project TRL.)